tahoe-lafs/tahoe-lafs/docs/frontends/CLI.rst

 Overview
 ========

 Tahoe-LAFS provides a single executable named "``tahoe``", which can be used to create and manage client/server nodes, manipulate the filesystem, and perform several debugging/maintenance tasks.

-This executable lives in the source tree at "``bin/tahoe``".
-Once you've done a build (by running "``make``" or "``python setup.py build``"), ``bin/tahoe`` can be run in-place: if it discovers that it is being run from within a Tahoe-LAFS source tree, it will modify ``sys.path`` as necessary to use all the source code and dependent libraries contained in that tree.

-If you've installed Tahoe-LAFS (using "``make install``" or "``python setup.py install``", or by installing a binary package), then the ``tahoe`` executable will be available somewhere else, perhaps in ``/usr/bin/tahoe``.
-In this case, it will use your platform's normal PYTHONPATH search path to find the Tahoe-LAFS code and other libraries.
+This executable is installed into your virtualenv when you run ``pip install tahoe-lafs``.

 CLI Command Overview